40081168LJ/sem/use-cases/use-case_7.md

-# Use Case 7 - product a report of the total population, population living in cities and population not living in cities in an area
+# Use Case 7 - Product a report of the total population, population living in cities and population not living in cities in an area

 ## Goal in Context
 I want to product a report of the total population, population living in cities and population not living in cities